Patil-Sakshi/Blinkit-Dashboard/README.md

 Chart Type: Matrix Card.

 # Key Features
-Total Sales & Average Sales:
+1.Total Sales & Average Sales:

 Displays the total sales amount and average sales per transaction.

-Number of Items & Average Rating:
+2.Number of Items & Average Rating:

 Shows the total number of items sold and the average customer rating.

-Item Type Breakdown:
+3.Item Type Breakdown:

 Visual representation of sales distribution across different item types, such as fruits, snacks, household items, and more.

-Fat Content Analysis:
+4.Fat Content Analysis:

 Breakdown of sales based on fat content (Low Fat, Regular, High).

-Outlet Analysis:
+5.Outlet Analysis:

 Insights into sales by outlet location, establishment year, outlet size, and type.

-Filters:
+6.Filters:

 Custom filters for outlet location type, outlet size, and item type, allowing users to drill down into specific segments.

-Dynamic Visualizations:
+7.Dynamic Visualizations:

 Bar charts, pie charts, and line graphs providing a comprehensive view of sales trends and patterns.